-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coeur d'Alene is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Coeur d'Alene isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Coeur d'Alene are a mix of both white- and blue-collar jobs.
 Overall, Coeur d'Alene is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Coeur d'Alene who work in office and administrative support (13.36%), sales jobs (13.33%), and food service (8.81%).

 The citizens of Coeur d'Alene are slightly better educated than the national average of 21.84% for all cities and towns, with 24.42% of adults in Coeur d'Alene having a bachelor's degree or advanced degree.

 The per capita income in Coeur d'Alene in 2010 was $24,512, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $98,048 for a family of four.
 However, Coeur d'Alene contains both very wealthy and poor people as well.